About Author: Stephen Haberman

 Bastion getting noticed

-Bastion is a very unique game; one that’s very hard to explain.
-Supergiant Games has made a game that will be built around you, literally.
-While you walk through the level, the walls, floor, items and creatures that populate every room and hallway are stacked in front of your character.
-So, if you were to stop moving, there would be no new areas to go to.
+Bastion is a very unique game, and it is not easy to find one this hard to explain.
+Supergiant Games has made a game that will be built for the player, literally.
+While the player walks through the level, the walls, floor, items and creatures that populate every room and hallway are stacked in front of him.
+So, if you were to stop moving, there would be no new areas to go.
 You would simply see only what has already been laid out in from of you.
-When it comes to the audio, the narrator will constantly change his tone and dialogue based on what you decide to do.
-You continue to walk by rooms without exploring the contents?
-He’ll talk about how your ignoring your surroundings.
-Decided to destroy all the urns in every room you walk into?
-The narrator will talk about you redecorating the place.

 Outland review (XBLA)